nmarhari/Linux-Producer-Consumer-Problem/README.md

 ## Customization

-You can customize the program by changing the following constants defined in the producer.c or consumer.c file:
+You can customize the program by changing the following constants defined in **BOTH** the producer.c and consumer.c files:
-C VERSION:
+(You must change the constants in both of the files or the program will not function properly.)
-- `SIZE`: Size of the shared buffer
+- `SIZE`: Size of the shared memory table
+- `SHM_KEY`: Key used for the shared memory buffer
+- `ITERATIONS`: Number of iterations you would like the two processes to attempt the critical section

 ## Contributors

 - [nmarhari](https://github.com/nmarhari)
 - This implementation was created by [nmarhari].
-It is based on the classic producer-consumer problem and uses the System V IPC shared memory mechanism in Linux. (https://man7.org/linux/man-pages/man2/shmget.2.html)
+It is based on the classic producer-consumer problem and uses the [System V IPC](https://man7.org/linux/man-pages/man2/shmget.2.html) shared memory mechanism in Linux.

-## License

-This implementation is released under the MIT License.
-You are free to use, modify, and distribute this code, as long as you include the original license file and attribution to the original author.